Lady Mary Trefusis

-Lady Mary Trefusis, née Lygon (26 February 1869–12 September 1927) was an English hymnwriter and courtier.
-She was also known as Lady Mary Forbes-Trefusis.
+Lady Mary Hepburn-Stuart-Forbes-Trefusis (née Lygon; 26 February 1869 – 12 September 1927) was an English hymnwriter and courtier.
+She was Lady of the Bedchamber to Queen Mary, having joined her household while Mary was Princess of Wales.

 She was a daughter of the 6th Earl Beauchamp and the wife of Lt.-Col. Henry Hepburn-Stuart-Forbes-Trefusis (a son of the 20th Baron Clinton) in 1905 and had issue.
-She was Lady of the Bedchamber to Queen Mary, having joined her household while Mary was Princess of Wales.

 In the 1920s Trefusis was on the Diocesan Advisory Committee for Truro.

 Music

 Lady Mary was a friend and promoter of the composer Edward Elgar and is thought to be commemorated anonymously in one of his Enigma Variations entitled "Romanza (***)".
 She was the first president of the English Folk Dance Society (EFDS). and was for a time a collector of English folk dances.
 Trefusis Hall in the EFDS HQ, Cecil Sharp House, is named after her.
 She directed a number of choirs, and together with Mary Wakefield was the joint founder of the National Association of Music Competition Festivals in 1904.
 She served as president of the Society of Women Musicians from 1918-1919.
 She collected, arranged and published Henry VIII – Songs, Ballads and Instrumental pieces in 1912.